lrezek/Neo4Laravel/README.md

         )
 ```

-You can slo set the default connection as follows:
+You can also set the default connection as follows:

 ```PHP
 'default' => 'neo4j',